nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

  }
 ```

 Cleaning up the function before exiting it.
-It is used to set the key algorithm handle free and remove the details on the memory if they were used.
-Also, if the decryption is successful, the **bSTATE** is set to be true and it stores the decrypted plaintext and its size in the **AES** struct.
+It is used to set the key algorithm handle free and remove the details from the memory if they were used.
+Also, if the decryption is successful, the **bSTATE** is set to true and it stores the decrypted plaintext and its size in the **AES** struct.
 ```c
 _EndOfFunc:
     if (hKeyHandle) {